Ronenii/TodoServer/README.md

 2) dueDate is in the future.

 If the operation can be invoked (all verification went OK): the response code will be 200.
-The result will hold the (newly) assigned TODO number
+The result will hold the (newly) assigned TODO number.

-If there is an error, the response will end with 409 (conflict);  the errorMessage will be set according to the error:

-**TODO already exists:**
->“Error: TODO with the title [<TODO title>] already exists in the system”

-**due date is in the past:**
->“Error: Can’t create new TODO that its due date is in the past”

 **3) Get TODOs count**